Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 What is bruxism

-Periodic bouts of bruxism occur in 10–15% of the adult population.
-They manifest themselves in the form of a strong compression of the jaws, creaking, tapping and clicking of the teeth.
+Periodic attacks of bruxism occur in 10–15% of the adult population.
+They manifest themselves in the form of strong clenching of the jaws, creaking, tapping and clicking of teeth.
 This occurs as a result of spasm of the masticatory muscles.

-Most often, seizures occur in an unconscious state, during sleep.
-Waking up, a person does not remember what happened to him, and learns about such a peculiarity only from the words of his relatives.
+Most often, attacks occur in an unconscious state, during sleep.
+Having woken up, a person does not remember what happened to him, and learns about this peculiarity of his only from the words of his relatives.

-Attacks of bruxism usually last from 10-15 seconds to a minute and are repeated at individual intervals.
-At the same time, a person's blood pressure rises, the pulse quickens, and breathing is difficult.
+Attacks of bruxism usually last from 10–15 seconds to a minute and are repeated at individual intervals.
+At the same time, the person’s blood pressure rises, the pulse quickens and difficulty breathing occurs.

-Teeth grinding has several official scientific names at once: bruxism, odonterism, Carolini phenomenon.
+Teeth grinding has several official scientific names: bruxism, odonterism, Carolini phenomenon.

 Doctors do not consider this condition a pathology and equate bruxism with snoring, sleepwalking and nightmares.